demos-europe/demosplan-addon-xbeteiligung-async/README.md

 XML messages could automatically be casted to php objects by using the JMS-Serializer-Bundle http://jmsyst.com/bundles/JMSSerializerBundle.
 It is also easily possible to cast php classes back to xml!

+# Necessary adjustments after standard update

+In order for generated XML messages to be successfully validated, the following adjustments must be made after generating the classes and Yml files:

+add `xbeteiligung:` as prefix to xml_root_name in `schema.Planung2BeteiligungBeteiligungKommunalNeu0401.yml`, `schema.Planung2BeteiligungBeteiligungKommunalAktualisieren0402.yml`,
+`schema.Planung2BeteiligungBeteiligungKommunalLoeschen0409.yml`

+Example - xml_root_name: `xbeteiligung:planung2Beteiligung.BeteiligungKommunalNeu.0401`

+comment out `namespace: ...` in `schema.CodeType.yml` for `code` and `name`

+Run the unit tests XBeteiligungServiceTest- (401, 402, 409) and fix any bugs that appear.
+Update what is documented here if there are any changes to be aware of.